+91-11-39595119, +91-9910048755

 Historical Background of Sleeve Gastrectomy:

-It was Doug Hess, in Bowling Green, Ohio, who performed the first open sleeve gastrectomy in March of 1988 as part of what is now known as the duodenal switch procedure.
+It was Doug Hess, in Bowling Green, Ohio, who performed the first open sleeve gastrectomy in the March of 1988 as part of what is now known as the duodenal switch procedure.
 In 1999, the first laparoscopic approach to the duodenal switch was developed on a porcine model by de Csepel, Jossart, and Gagner.
-Later on due to high complication rate of duodenal switch surgery in very obese individuals, they subsequently developed the technique of staging the intestinal bypass procedure by performing the laparoscopic sleeve gastrectomy only as an initial stage.
-It was noted that LSG worked very well as a stand- alone procedure, and majority of these patients did not require the bypass procedure later.
+Later on, due to high complication rate of duodenal switch surgery in very obese individuals, they subsequently developed the technique of staging the intestinal bypass procedure by performing the laparoscopic sleeve gastrectomy, only as an initial stage.
+It was noted that LSG worked very well as a stand-alone procedure, and majority of these patients did not require the bypass procedure later.

 LSG is technically easier when compared with gastric bypass or biliopancreatic diversion.
 It is free from serious anatomical intestinal complications in the long run like internal herniation or small bowel obstruction, and the micronutrient deficiencies and malnutrition are less frequent.